 As the match started it was also Tibor Nyilasi who opened the scoreboard after only four minutes, on a nice header following a corner-kick.
 On two further goals by Gabor Pölöskei and Lászlo Fazekas, the score was 3-0 by half-time; a large difference, but worse was to come.

 Ten minutes into the second half József Toth and Fazekas had made it 4 and 5-0 respectively against a pathetically passive Salvadorean defense.
 It all looked as a training session for the Hungarians who understandably relaxed and gave the Salvadoreans more space, and in the 64th minute this bore fruit when Luis Ramírez Zapata scored for El Salvador.
-The Salvadorean players celebrated the goal as if it had meant something, and in some ways it did, as it remains the only goal El Salvador has ever scored in a World Cup.
+The Salvadorean players celebrated the goal as if the goal was important, and in some ways it was, as it remains the only goal El Salvador has ever scored in a World Cup.

-However, for the remainder of the match, El Salvador completely fell apart.
+The Salvadorans appeared so happy to score one goal, that they perhaps forgot to play, and for the remainder of the match El Salvador completely fell apart.
 Lászlo Kiss became the first and only player in a World Cup to come on as a substitute and score three goals, while Lázár Szentes also scored before Tibor Nyilasi, who had opened the scoreboard, also closed it with the tenth Hungarian goal.

 El Salvador had been utterly humiliated while Hungary had started the tournament very well to say the least!

-However, in the end the match meant nothing: El Salvador went on to lose with more honour, 1-0 to Belgium and 2-0 to Argentina.
-Hungary on the other hand lost 4-1 to Argentina and after a 1-1 with Belgium, were also out of the tournament, in spite of their impressive scoreline.
+However, in the end the match meant nothing: El Salvador went on to lose with a bit less, 1-0 to Belgium and 2-0 to Argentina.
+Hungary on the other hand lost 4-1 to Argentina and after a 1-1 with Belgium, were out of the tournament alongside the Salvadorans despite of their impressive scoreline.